James Krishna Floyd: Television

 In 2007 Floyd played the role of footballer Miguel Lopez in the British TV series Dream Team.
 In 2009 he appeared in the TV Film Compulsion (based on Jacobean tragedy The Changeling), alongside Ray Winstone and Parminder Nagra.
 In 2012 he appeared as a Spanish bullfighter in Seville set crime series Falcón for Sky Atlantic.
 He portrayed Freddie Mercury in the 2013 BAFTA-winning BBC biopic The Best Possible Taste.
 In 2016, he starred as Ishbaal, prince of the Israelites, in the ABC drama Of Kings and Prophets.
-Since February 2017, Floyd has starred as the Indian doctor Gabriel Varma in the ITV series The Good Karma Hospital.
+From 2017 to 2022, Floyd starred as the enigmatic Indian doctor Gabriel Varma in the ITV series The Good Karma Hospital, which was very popular on the Sunday evening primetime slot, peaking at 8.13 million viewers.

-As of late 2019 Floyd is filming a lead role in new Middle-East set drama Fertile Crescent for Hulu.
-The 8-episode series was finally also released September 2020 as No Man's Land on Arte-tv in France.
+From 2021 to 2025 Floyd stars as a lead role in the drama thriller series No Man's Land for Hulu, alongside Souheila Yacoub and James Purefoy.
+Floyd plays "Nasser Yassin", an ex-British soldier who goes undercover in Syria.
 Arte-tv in Germany gave it the title Kampf um den Halbmond and released it as Web-stream.
+Series 2 of will premiere on Hulu and Arte in 2025 with James reprising his lead role.
+The first season was an international hit across 114 territories.

+Commercial

+Floyd starred in the popular Nokia commercial 'Best Friends', directed by Emmy nominee Justin Chadwick and shot by Camerimage winning cinematographer, Mátyás Erdély.
+It received almost 4 million views on YouTube.

 Personal life

 Floyd lives in London.
 He has a son, who was born in 2016.
-In October 2017, James added his middle name Krishna to his official stage name.
-Floyd supports a number of charities, including Kiva, It Gets Better Project, and the Disasters Emergency Committee.
+In October 2017, Floyd added his middle name Krishna to his official stage name James Floyd.

+Floyd supports a number of charities, including Kiva, It Gets Better Project and the Disasters Emergency Committee.
+In October 2020, he raised money for a girls orphanage in Sri Lanka, that shut down during the Coronavirus pandemic.